What? When? Where?

 - No chairs will be provided.

-- To avoid forfeiting placement, a member of the group must be setting up by 2:30 pm.
-You may arrive beginning at 2pm.
+- To avoid forfeiting placement, a member of the group must be setting up on time.

 - Groups cannot switch/change table locations, as space is limited and table assignments are published for student attendees to find your organization.